fmoissenet/path-simu_toolbox/README.md

     </tr>
 </table>
 <h2 align="left">PROJECT DESCRIPTION</h2>
-This toolbox is actually a toolkit grouping several methods used in the NSLBP-BIO project.
+This toolbox is actually a toolkit grouping several methods used in the PATH-SIMU project.

 </h2>